kelleyk/livessh/README.md

 - TODO: Touch `~/.zshrc` to avoid the first-run configuration prompt.

+- `pre-customize.d/70-kk-ssh-keys` makes explicit reference to my username.

+- `data/customize.sh` duplicates all of the stuff from `bin/vars`; yuck.

+- Better-document what the settings in `vars` do.

+- Automatically detect `APT_PROXY_URL`.

+- Have a more extensible mechanism for passing variables into `customize.d` scripts.

 ## Building

-- The build process uses Docker; you will need to have Docker
+- The build process uses Docker; you will need to have Docker working.

 - Change to the 'bin' directory.
 (Sorry; yes, this must be your working directory.)

-- Edit 'vars' if appropriate.
+- Edit `vars` if appropriate.

 - Run